ireaneus/CDI/docs/OTSurvey/OTSurveyS9AssignmentPt3.md

 ---
 title: OTSurvey - Session 9 Part 3 - Jesus and Ezekiel
-date: 1500 B.C.
+date: 605-571 B.C.
-writer: Jeremiah
+writer: Ezekiel
 category: Prophecy
 description: Recognize in Ezekiel, the prophet in exile and the other *“son of man,”* a type of Jesus.
-bibleReference: Jeremiah
+bibleReference: Ezekiel
 ---

 # {{ page.meta.title }}